-This is a windtrainer session that is great for a developing hill climbing strength.
-It’s perfect for triathletes, road cyclists and mountain bikers alike.
+This is a windtrainer session that is great for developing hill climbing strength.
+It’s perfect for triathletes, road cyclists, and mountain bikers alike.

 Gale Bernhardt’s Hill Workout No. 1

 - 3min Seated Climb Level IV Cad 60-75, 1min Level II RI;